My ECO STORIES with Y.O.U Underwear

 we are cutting out single-use plastic, minimising our waste and impact.
 We package our underwear in a beautiful organic cotton bag that can be reused.
-Our mailing bags are made from 100% recycled material with biodegradable additives which means they can be broken down by microorganisms in the natural environment.
-In our latest initiative to reduce waste, we’re working with YagoEco; a small jewellery brand who have turned our green plastic mailers into earrings.
-We will be collecting our old packaging from customers and hope that this project lets us further our zero-waste commitments.
-We plant trees for every sign up to our mailing list and aim to educate people on sustainability via our social channels and blog.
+Our mailing bags are made from 100% recycled material with biodegradable additives, which means microorganisms can break them down in the natural environment.
+In our latest initiative to reduce waste, we’re working with YagoEco, a small jewellery brand who have turned our green plastic mailers into earrings.
+We will collect our old packaging from customers and hope this project lets us further our zero-waste commitments.
+We plant trees for every sign-up to our mailing list and aim to educate people on sustainability via our social channels and blog.

 How did you find becoming a B Corp?

 It’s a challenging process that took almost a year from submission to certification - but well worth it!
-It requires a lot of thinking and helped us to identify areas to improve, as well as celebrate the initiatives we already had going.
-It’s been great to be a part of the community too, the collaboration and kindness that we’ve been met with has been wonderful.
+It requires a lot of thinking and helped us identify areas to improve and celebrate the initiatives we already had going.
+It’s been great to be a part of the community, too the collaboration and kindness we’ve been met with has been fantastic.
 I’m excited to see B Corp become a more recognisable certification - like Fairtrade.
-B Corp Month in March was a great step in this direction - I was the weirdo taking pictures of the B Corp shelf in my local Waitrose!
+B Corp Month in March was a significant step in this direction - I was the weirdo taking pictures of the B Corp shelf in my local Waitrose!

 What advice would you give to someone starting or turning a brand responsible?

-Which small businesses are you loving at the moment, and would like to recommend?
+Which small businesses do you love at the moment, and would like to recommend?

-I really love Leiho, they’re a sustainable sock company that donate essentials to homeless people in the UK for every purchase.
+I really love Leiho; they’re a sustainable sock company that donates essentials to homeless people in the U.K. for every purchase.
 Their socks are really comfy, and I love all their colours and designs.
-We now stock them at Y.O.U Underwear and our values are so aligned - Style, Comfort, Sustainability and Social Responsibility!
+We now stock them at Y.O.U.
+Underwear and our values are so aligned - Style, Comfort, Sustainability and Social Responsibility!